 2. Shazia R. Chaudhry, Khalid Chaudhry; Anatomy, abdomen and pelvis, uterus round ligament; NCBI (2018)

 3. Which over-the-counter cold medications are safe during pregnancy?; The University of Texas Southwestern Medical Center

-4. Pregnancy; American College of Obstetricians and Gynecologists
+4. Immunization for Pregnant Women: A Call to Action; American College of Obstetricians and Gynecologists